GAM-team/GAM/docs/Users-Drive-Files-Display.md

 The `showsize` option displays the total size (in bytes) of the files counted.

 The showmimetypesize' displays the total size (in bytes) of each MIME type counted.

+The option `showlastmodification` displays the following fields:
+`lastModifiedFileId,lastModifiedFileName,lastModifyingUser,lastModifiedTime`;
+these are for the most recently modified file.

 For print filecouts, add additional columns of data from the command line to the output:
 * `addcsvdata <FieldName> <String>` - Add additional columns of data from the command line to the output